Article Summary: Katmai National Park Facts

 Katmai National Park is a beautiful and wild park located in Alaska.
 The park covers over 3.7 million acres of land and is home to a wide variety of plant and animal life, as well as several unique geological features.

-There are also several campgrounds and lodges located within the park, providing comfortable accommodations for visitors.
+There are also several campgrounds and lodges located within the park.

 - Location: Alaska